corepaws/corepaws/README.md

 For best results fill out all fields within the "Options" tab of the WP Admin.

-Make sure you are using at least the "HomePage" template for the home page and have added a couple Pets and created a page with the "Adoption Listing & Search" page template to showcase theme.
+Make sure you are using at least the "HomePage" template for the home page and have added a couple Pets and created a page with the "Adoption Listing & Search" page template to showcase them.